microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 ## `workspace`

-The `workspace` object gives access to file system of the workspace.
+The `workspace` object provides access to the file system of the workspace.

 ### `findFiles`

-Performs a search for files under the workspace. glob patterns are supported.
+Performs a search for files under the workspace.
+Glob patterns are supported.

 ```ts
 const mds = await workspace.findFiles("**/*.md")